Skip to main content

 Eligibility and Requirements:

-• The Fellowship program is a year-long commitment and successful candidates will need to be resident in Sydney during their fellowship year.
+The Fellowship program is a year-long commitment and successful candidates will need to be residents in Sydney during their Fellowship year.
+If you are intending to study, you may need to defer your studies should you audition successfully.

-• You must have finished high school and be no older than 29 years by 31 December 2024.
+Applicants must be an Australian citizen or permanent resident, or a New Zealand citizen.
+Applicants must have finished high school and be no older than 29 years by 31 December 2025.